13 Best Cold Weather Chicken Breeds for Your Flock

 Winters are brutal in many areas, and depending on where you live, some chicken breeds struggle with the low temperatures.
 Picking the best cold weather chicken breeds ensures your flock stays healthy and happy throughout the winter months.

 Keeping chickens in the winter is hard enough; the last thing you want to do is mismatch your chickens with the wrong area.
+That’s why you need to find cold-weather chickens.

 What Do Cold Hardy Chicken Breeds Have in Common?